 5. Round Structure

-10:15am – Crazy Ball Play-In.
-Qualifying players 29 through 44 will play a four player, single ball game.
-The top player after one ball will advance to the final rounds as outlined below.
-Crazy ball round will not impact final rankings other than the four advancing players.
+10:15am – Single-Game Play-In.
+Qualifying players 29 through 44 will play a single four player game in groups based on their original qualifying spots (Group One is 29, 33, 37, 41, Group Two 30, 34, 38, 42.
+Group Three is 31, 35, 39, 43, Group Four is 32, 36, 40, 44).
+The winner of each group will advance to the final rounds as outlined below.
+The Single-Game Play-In round will not impact final rankings for any players other than the four advancing players.

 12:30pm – Semi-Finals.
 Remaining players are sorted into groups of four based on their original finishing positions.
-Players play three, four player games (one of each title available).
+Players play three, four player games.
 Points will be awarded PAPA style.
-After three rounds, the top two players in the group move on.
+After three games, the top two players in the group move on.
 Players who are eliminated will receive final ranking of spots 5 through 8 depending on their original qualifying position.

 2pm – Finals.
-Remaining 4 players play three, four player games (one of each title available).
+Remaining 4 players play three, four player games.
 Points will be awarded PAPA style.
 After three rounds, positions achieved will determine final winner of the Midwest Pinball Championship!
 In the case of any ties, a single game playoff will occur with only the tied players.

 A player may have their games filmed and projected or televised in a way deemed acceptable to the tournament officials.
 Filming equipment shall not be placed within 6 inches of the flipper buttons of the machine, and monitoring devices may not be placed within 12 inches to the left or right of the edge of the machine.

 The top ranked player’s group in each round gets first choice of game.
 Game is chosen using the following rules:

 The top ranked player based on original qualifying position may choose either game or position first in each round.
 If the top ranked player chooses position, choice of game or position is passed to the second top ranked qualifying player, and the top ranked player’s group must wait to choose their game until other groups have selected either game or position.